trpc/trpc/www/docs/client/aborting-procedures.md

 ## @trpc/react-query

-By default, TRPC does not cancel requests on unmount.
+By default, TRPC does not canc requests on unmount.
 If you want to opt in to this behavior you can provide `abortOnUnmount` in your configuration.

 ```ts twoslash title="client.ts"
 // @target: esnext